gscanlon21/notes/content/university/1100-psych/chapter2.md

 ## IRB = Institutional Review Board

-A group fo regular people and scientists that make sure an experiement is ethical.
+A group of regular people and scientists that make sure an experiement is ethical.

 ## Research Designs